-Skiing a great way to spend your holidays and it’s also one of the best activities for keeping you fit, healthy and in great shape.
+Not only is skiing a great way to spend your holidays but it's also one of the best activities for keeping you fit, healthy and in great shape.

 When we talk about health and staying in shape, skiing isn't only great for physical health, but there are also proven psychological health benefits to spending time out on the slopes.